sandesh-theMayGuy/NODEJS-Application-with-simple-CRUD-Operation/README.md

-This is a simple NodeJS+Express application performing CRUD operation on SQL database.

-Sequelize ORM is used to perform database operations.
+This is a simple NodeJS+Express application performing CRUD operation on SQL database.\n Sequelize ORM is used to perform database operations.\n